Sai99897/navigation-and-manipulation-with-tiago_robot/readme.md

 **Problems and solutions:**

-1. During runtime gazebo environment would turn blank,to overcome this I shutdown all containers and restart it again.
+1. During runtime, the gazebo environment would turn blank, to overcome this I shut down all containers and restarted it again.
-2. Sometimes built packages are not recognised in container so 'catkin build' should be done inside container.
+2. Sometimes built packages are not recognised in container so 'catkin build' should be done inside the container.
-3. I couldn't able to perform manipulation task and I couldn't find the solution
+3. The manipulation problem couldn't be resolved optimally due to inconsistency in the detection of AR markers.